Describe an argument you overheard: IELTS Speaking Cue Card

 What role do teachers play in resolving conflicts among students?

-Why is body shaming a serious issue among young people?
+Why do you think body shaming is a serious issue?

 Cue 1:Who was involved?